apache/plc4x/THREAT-MODEL.md

 - **"Cryptographic finding in `plc4c/` / `plc4py/` / `plc4net/`."**
   README flags these as not-ready. → §3 item 6. `OUT-OF-MODEL: unsupported-component` pending the README line being removed.
+- **"Driver X mishandles a malformed frame / leaks a socket / skips a check the other drivers make",** where the protocol support table does not mark X with a green check for that binding (as of 2026-09-03, for PLC4J: BACnet/IP, CAN, C-Bus, ctrlX, DF1, Open-Protocol, Profinet; for PLC4Go additionally AB-Ethernet, CANopen, Firmata, OPC-UA, PLC4X-proxy).
+The driver is declared partial, and in PLC4J it is not deployed to Maven Central at all. → §3 item 11. `OUT-OF-MODEL: unsupported-component` until its cell turns green.
 - **"`code-generation/` mspec compiler has X."** Build-time only, not in the runtime artifact. → §3 item 6. `OUT-OF-MODEL: unsupported-component`.